5 min read

 This path is challenging, but it leads to profound freedom:

 Tolerate the Gray.
-Therapy can be a safe space to practice navigating the natural, imperfect aspects of all relationships, helping you to understand how your defensive withdrawal protects you from deeper anxiety and core emotions.
+Therapy can be a structured environment to practice navigating the natural, imperfect aspects of all relationships, helping you to understand how your defensive withdrawal protects you from deeper anxiety and core emotions.

 Grieve the Ideal.
 The first step is to gently dismantle the lifelong, perfect image of parents or past figures.
 This involves mourning the unattainable relationships you once believed in to make space for reality.